-- 1. Transfer applicants who do not meet the direct admission requirements may be admitted to the School of Engineering as conditional engineering majors.
+1. Transfer applicants who do not meet the direct admission requirements may be admitted to the School of Engineering as conditional engineering majors.
 These students will be subject to two reviews.
-The first review will be conducted after the student has completed at least 12 credits.
-In order to successfully complete the review and have the conditional status automatically removed, a student must have an overall grade point average of 2.5, grades of "C" or better in all engineering courses completed, and have, when appropriate, completed MATH 141, PHYS 161, and CHEM 113 with a grade of "C" or better.
-Students who do not successfully complete the first review will be advised whether they can remain in the School, or to select another course of study. - 2.
+The first review will be conducted after the student has attempted MATH 115 and at least 12 credits.
+In order to successfully complete the review and have the conditional status automatically removed, a student must have an overall grade point average of 2.5, grades of C or better in all engineering courses completed, and have, when appropriate, completed MATH 141, PHYS 161, and CHEM 133 or 113 with a grade of C or better.
+Students who do not successfully complete the first review will be

+- advised whether they can remain in the School, or to select another course of study. - 2.
 The second review will be conducted for those students who failed the first review but were allowed to continue in the School.
-Again, a student must have an overall GPA of 2.2, have completed engineering courses with a grade of "C" or better, and have, when appropriate, completed MATH 141, PHYS 161, and CHEM 113 with a grade of "C" or better.
-Students who do not successfully complete the review will receive advice concerning available options which could range from removal of the conditional status to selecting a non-engineering major.
+Again, a student must have an overall GPA of 2.2, have completed engineering courses with a grade of C or better, and have, when appropriate, completed MATH 141, PHYS 161, and CHEM 133 or 113 with a grade of C or better.
+Students who do not successfully complete the review will receive advice concerning available options which could range from removal of the conditional status to selecting a non-engineering major. - Biological Resources program requires PHYS 141 with a grade of C or higher.